JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

 ### 3. Assumption No. 3.

 The adjutants of worship and wisdom.
 The assumption that one-sixth of the world's inhabitants are mentally disqualified for survival in that they do not have the adjutant spirits of worship and wisdom is wholly a conjecture.
-Such beings could not be human--they would belong to the prehuman category of the simian tribes.
+Such beings could not be human—they would belong to the prehuman category of the simian tribes.
 Such creatures might be described as imbeciles.

 Large numbers of feebleminded and retarded individuals, while being subnormal, might not be subhuman.
 They know something about the difference between right and wrong.
 They might well have virgin Adjusters.

 Our business as kingdom builders is to spread the "good news."
 It is indeed the purpose of the Urantia Revelation to "save souls."
-As to whether one-tenth or three-fourths of present day mortals will survive, we do not know--cannot know.
+As to whether one-tenth or three-fourths of present day mortals will survive, we do not know—cannot know.
 In common parlance, "It is none of our business."

 ### 4. Assumption No. 4.